Quiet. Quaint. Quirky.

 8029 Agnes, between Van Dyke and Parker

 Nothing to do?
 Not in The Villages of Detroit!
 Lots of home brew and major nearby events and activities to enjoy.
-Updated list for Fall and beyond right here.
+Updated list for Spring and beyond right here.

 QUESTIONS ABOUT RECYCLING IN THE VILLAGES AND DETROIT?